jbakse/compform_site/content/simulation/index.md

 With .01 second intervals our _estimate_ is 19.7, which is very close!

 The numerical integration above uses the first-order [Euler Method](https://en.wikipedia.org/wiki/Euler_method).
 This is a simple, but not very accurate, way to do numerical integration.
-You can increase accuracy by using small step sizes or by using [more complex methods](https://en.wikipedia.org/w/index.php?title=Runge%E2%80%93Kutta_methods).
+You can increase accuracy by using [more complex methods](https://en.wikipedia.org/w/index.php?title=Runge%E2%80%93Kutta_methods), but you don't necessarily need to.
+Since the error is proportional to the step size, even the simple method above works well for small step sizes.
+Its "good enough" for a lot of simple simulations.

 ### Simulation and Numerical Integration

 Numerical integration is not as accurate as analytic integration in a simulation with multiple forces finding an analytic solution [quickly becomes impossible](https://en.wikipedia.org/wiki/Three-body_problem?useskin=vector).
 Numerical integration can handle this complexity and even account for real-time user input naturally.
+Let's try it out with a few simple sims!

 ### A Bouncing Ball